digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 **Examples**

-Below, the template on the right is a valid upgrade of the template on the left: the type of the key of the template on the right is a valid upgrade of the type of the key of the template on the left.
+Below, the template on the right is a valid upgrade of the template on the left: this is because the type of the key of the template on the right is a valid upgrade of the type of the key of the template on the left.

 .. list-table::